oren-z0/bets4sats/README.md

    - choices
    - minimum bet and maximum bet for each ticket
    - ticket selling closing date (universal time clock)
-   - amount of tickets to sell
+   - number of tickets to sell

-   Once the competition has been created, you can only modify the ticket closing date and the amount of tickets.
+   Once the competition has been created, you can only modify the ticket closing date and the number of tickets.
 The other competition details cannot be modified!

    ![competition info](https://i.imgur.com/F9N7woa.png)